gitter-badger/tinysystemd/README.md

     git clone http://anongit.freedesktop.org/git/systemd/systemd.git

 At second, you need to set HEAD to any release tag you want to use.
-Note that master branch now built around v220:
+Note that master branch now built around v221:

-    mv systemd/ systemd-220
+    mv systemd/ systemd-221
-    cd systemd-220/
+    cd systemd-221/
-    git reset --hard v220
+    git reset --hard v221

 At third, you need to pull this repo as a submodule:

     git submodule add https://github.com/Like-all/tinysystemd.git debian
+    cd debian && git reset --hard v221

 At fourth, you will need to install build dependencies:

-    sudo apt-get build-dep systemd
-    sudo apt-get install ruby-md2man #you can get it from my repo
+    mk-build-deps --install control

 Finally, create the tarball with original source code and run `debuild`:

+    cd ..
     dh_make --createorig
     debuild -us -uc